shanenbe/Experiments/README.md

 # Collection of experiments on programming and source code

 This repo contains a bunch of N-of-1 experiments that I designed once.
 Some are older experiments that were originally written in Java and that I converted now to JavaScript in order to ease the execution of experiments.
-You can start each experiment just by clicking on the links
+You can start each experiment just by clicking on the links in the list below.

 In case you are interested in N-of-1 experiments in programming and software science, you might be interested in the following paper (available via public access)